Flood Recovery and Resiliency

 Too many families and businesses are suffering trying to rebuild from flooding while at the same time working to prevent the next flood.
 In the Northeast part of the district, sea level rise poses a particularly strong risk and will continue to damage our local economy if gone unchecked.

-We need leaders in Congress that will work with state and local leaders and invest in flood prevention to not only rebuild our communities that have been impacted by flooding, but also build them stronger and safer to protect them from future floods.
+We need leaders in Congress that will work with state and local leaders and invest in flood prevention to not only rebuild our communities that have been impacted by flooding, but also build them back stronger and safer to protect them from future floods.

 I believe that in this city of determination and innovation, we can be leaders.
 Solutions cannot and will not come from government alone; I support public-private collaboration to reduce emissions, and build effective resilience and mitigation approaches to protect our city from sea-level rise.